allomorphy/meterbolic-blogs/src/blog/fasting-and-postprandial-triglycerides.md

 Next-gen lab precision Lipid Profile Meters | 1 or 2  according to your needs Profile strip for TG & HDL & LDL & Tot Chol | 20 Glucose | 50
-Project subscription| 12 months
+Project subscription| 18 months
 Access to graphing dashboard & analytics| YES!
-Number of subjects you measure| no limit|
+Number of subjects to analyze| no limit|
-Insulin and C-Peptide Test Subscription| 33% rebate if member of Lipid-One|
+Insulin and C-Peptide Test Subscription| 33% rebate for you as member of Lipid-One|